 You know someone has great speech when they have great relationships at work and in their personal lives.
 You know they have great communication skills when people react well to their new ideas, when no one interrupts them, and when people do what they tell them to do.

 Have you ever watched a video of yourself public speaking or speaking to a client and thought, “Ugh!
 That was terrible!”
 You rambled on using too many words.
 You used a few too many filler words and you didn’t sound authoritative.

 And then felt shame.
 Like, “I only made that mistake because I didn’t prepare enough.” or “Somebody threw me off.”

-But no, you only made that mistake because you haven’t learned the techniques to becoming an excellent speaker.
+But no, you only made that mistake because you haven’t learned the techniques to become an excellent speaker.
 But that stops here!